Learning Design Audit · Private · May 2026

 "I would find it really valuable if we could get some guidance on how to assess and optimise a system after we've gathered some data."

-A member who completed a documented 100-trade challenge on a 4xBO strategy, identified specific execution weaknesses, and asked directly for a structured diagnostic framework.
-The response from TIA was accurate and supportive, but no structured framework existed to provide.
+A member who completed a documented 100-trade challenge on a 4xBO strategy, identified specific execution weaknesses, and asked directly for a structured way to diagnose his own execution.
+The reply was honest and supportive.
+That kind of structured self-diagnosis is something trading education has never really had a clean way to offer.

 Backtesting Strategy Channel